 All employees, volunteers, and Board Members are required to successfully complete Accessibility training at the time of hire.
 The Accessibility Policy and Plan will be distributed through the normal process of Electronic Documentation.

-Community Living Mississauga will make every reasonable effort to provide meaningful employment to any employee unable to perform his/her duties as a result of a work related injury, or non-occupational injury, illness, or disability.
+Community Living Mississauga will make every reasonable effort to provide meaningful employment to any employee who has a permanent disability and who requests accommodation.
 Please see Community Living Mississauga’s Return to Work Procedures in the Health and Safety Manual for detailed procedures, roles, and responsibilities.

 Feedback, Comments or Complaints